-Policy 2844 (CV) - Structures and bed disturbance activities of rivers (including modified watercourses) and lakes

-- a.
-Except where Policy 27A 28b applies, mManage structures, bed disturbance activities and associated discharges in the beds and margins of lakes, rivers and modified watercourses, to avoid, where reasonably practicable, or otherwise remedy or mitigate adverse effects on:
+Policy 2845 (Fifth Interim Decision) - Structures and bed disturbance activities of rivers (including modified watercourses) and lakes a.
+Except where Policy 27A 28b applies, - mManage structures, bed disturbance activities and associated discharges in the beds and margins of lakes, rivers and modified watercourses, to avoid where reasonably practicable, or otherwise remedy or mitigate adverse effects on:

-- 1. water quality and quantity;
+1. water quality and quantity;

-- 2. habitats, ecosystems and fish passage;

-- indigenous biological diversity;

-42 Appeal to Environment Court by (i) Aratiatia Livestock Limited ENV-2018-CHC-000029
+43 Appeal to Environment Court by (i) Aratiatia Livestock Limited ENV-2018-CHC-000029